When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 - Suggest an upgraded product or an add-on that can help alleviate those pain points.

-For example, when selling a phone, you might suggest one that has a higher quality camera or better storage, in accordance with your customer’s needs.
+For example, when selling a phone, you might suggest one that has a higher quality camera or better storage — because that’s what your customer might need and you want to make them happy.

 What is the difference between upselling and cross-selling?